Iranian Green Movement: Outcome of 2009–2010 Iranian election protests

 The office of the President in Iran is considered the second most powerful position in the country, after that of the Supreme Leader, as the President is the head of the executive branch of power.
-Since 2005, Iran was led by conservative Mahmoud Ahmadinejad, who served as mayor of Tehran before being elected as president.
+Since 2005, Iran was led by conservative Mahmoud Ahmadinejad, who first served as mayor of Tehran before being elected as president.
 Ahmadinejad's name was associated with human rights violations in the country, particularly with the use of violence.
 The list of these violations included the increased number of death penalties and problems with LGBT rights.
 According to Human Rights Watch, "basic human rights protection in Iran has deteriorated to new lows" under Ahmadinejad's first presidency as, for example, the number of executions increased by three times.
 The Iranian president has no power over the judiciary, as it is headed by the chief justice who is in turn appointed by the Supreme Leader.

 During the first presidency of Ahmadinejad, the problem was particularly severe with juvenile death penalty.
 More than 130 juvenile offenders were sentenced to death in Iran as of 2008.
 Moreover, independent researchers pointed out that the number of political prisoners increased during Ahmadinejad's first presidency.
 Other problems with human rights involved the absence of basic protection of LGBT rights.
 The number of criminal convictions for homosexual sex increased between 2005 and 2009, while the President even denied the existence of gay people in Iran.

 Issues with human rights and other problems, such as the alleged voting fraud, led Ahmadinejad's popularity to decline.
 This was especially the case in urban areas, including the country's capital Tehran, and among the youth, according to The Guardian.

 In 2009, the Iranian government held a regular presidential election.
 Former Prime Minister Mir-Hossein Mousavi was the most popular candidate opposing Ahmadinejad.

 The election took place on 12 June 2009 but the disagreement between the government and the opposition over the results of the election quickly caused a significant controversy.
 Ahmadinejad was considered to be winning in a landslide victory, but Mousavi and his supporters believed the results were fraudulent.
 They suggested that the Interior Minister Sadegh Mahsouli, an ally of Ahmadinejad, had interfered with the election and distorted the votes to keep Ahmadinejad in power.

 Mousavi claimed the victory and called for his supporters to celebrate it.
 At the same time, the office of Mahmoud Ahmadinejad almost immediately announced that the sitting president had won the election as he had received approximately two-thirds of votes.
 It sparked the 2009–2010 Iranian election protests, which were organized mostly by Mousavi's supporters and were directed against Ahmadinejad and the government in general.